nessche/kaminari-rspec/README.md

 and then modify your controller spec to look like

-    Model.stub_chain(:order, :page, :per).and_return(stub_pagination([model_mock]))
+    allow(Model).to receive_message_chain(:order, :page, :per).and_return(stub_pagination(model_mock))

-the stubs will return the values needed to set the pagination as being on the first and only page.
+the stubs will return the values needed to set the pagination as being on the desired page, with the desired total page count (see options below how to set these parameters).

 ### Pagination options

-If specific pagination values are needed they can be defined using a hash.
+If specific pagination values are needed they can be defined using a hash passed as the second parameter to method

+    stub_pagination(resource, options = {})

 The following values are supported:

 * `:total_count` : the total number of elements to be paginated.
 It defaults to `resource.length` if resource is a collection, otherwise to 1
-* `:per_page` : the amount of elements per page, defaults to 25
+* `:per_page` : the amount of elements per page, defaults to 25.
+If `resource` does not contain enough elements to fill on page, no padding will occur.
+If `resource` contains more elements, only the first ones needed to fill the page will be shown
 * `:current_page` : the current page of the pagination.
 Defaults to 1.
 Notice that `current_page` is anyway always set such that it respects the values passed in `total_count` and `per_page`, i.e. if you pass a total count of 95 and a per page value of 10, current page will be capped to 10